se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 - Static type checking **catches type errors earlier in the development cycle**.
 These errors can cause downtime in your application if undetected, and they are often expensive to triage and fix.
 Static type checking provides an automatic way to verify the type safety and correctness of your application during the development stage, ensuring that type errors are eliminated before your code is deployed to production.
 While the correctness of your application logic can also be determined via test suites and manual testing during development, those are often costlier and less reliable than static type checking when it comes to catching type errors.

 - Static type checking can **make developers more productive**.
-When paired with the appropriate IDE support, it enables features such as auto-completion and offers instant feedback by incrementally rechecking your code as you type.
+With the additional type information made available to IDEs, features such as auto-completion, code hinting, incremental error checking, and automatic refactoring become more powerful.

 - Static type checking **improves collaboration on a large codebase**.
 Statically typed code allows developers to refactor with greater confidence, knowing that API boundaries are enforced by the type checker.
 If you change the signature of a method, you can quickly discover the other parts of the codebase that need to be changed, as they would be surfaced as errors by the type checker.
 Explicitly declared types are also a form of documentation, which makes it easier to understand code written by other developers.